 Common Tax Issues in a Divorce

 Taxes affect several decisions made when negotiating a divorce settlement.
 The attorneys at the Law Office of Fedor Kozlov, P.C., are capable of handling all sorts of tax issues arising during divorce settlements.
 We can help you plan for the long-term health of your finances while meeting all obligations you have to Illinois and the IRS.

 Property division is a central concern for tax.
 In most cases, property transfers during a divorce do not have any tax liability.
 However, if an asset is sold, taxes will be applied on the capital gained.
 For example, you may have to pay capital gains taxes if you sell your marital home.

-- Stock Options: The tax liability of stock options is a complex area and depends on whether they are qualified.
+The tax liability of stock options is a complex area and depends on whether they are qualified.
 If you are receiving assets in this category, our attorneys will assist you in understanding the impact of taxes on stock options will have on your divorce settlement.

-- Retirement Accounts: The IRS has special rules for splitting retirement accounts, such as pensions, IRAs, Roth IRAs, 401(k) plans, and 403(b) plans in a divorce.
+The IRS has special rules for splitting retirement accounts, such as pensions, IRAs, Roth IRAs, 401(k) plans, and 403(b) plans in a divorce.
 The bottom line is simple: You are likely to face significant taxes and penalties if you cash out your accounts.

 Talk to an Experienced Divorce Tax Implication Attorney Today